microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

     }
     ```

-1. Your app will use [System.js](https://github.com/systemjs/systemjs), a universal dynamic module loader for JavaScript.
+1. Your app will use [System.js](https://github.com/systemjs/systemjs), a universal dynamic module loader for JavaScript, to load scripts.
 System.js relies on a configuration file for loading JavaScript files.
-Add that configuration file to the project by creating a file named `system.config.js` in the project directory and adding the following code:
+Add that configuration file to the project by creating a file named **system.config.js** in the project directory and adding the following code:

     ```javascript
     (function (global) {